 But, that doesn’t mean it’s capable of handling your project needs.
 Which is why we’ve come up with this comprehensive list of free and paid Monday.com alternatives — to help you find the best solution for your team.

 Monday.com has become one of the leading collaboration and communication apps on the market.
-But, when it comes to project management, it’s still a lightweight.
+But, when it comes to project management, it’s still lightweight in its feature set and how much it can handle with more complex projects.
 As your workload grows, it may not be able to keep up, since the software lacks the substance and advanced features of many other project tools.